xvs32x/anubis/README.md

 This framework helps you with writing your CI/CD steps as a code.
 It avoids using any config files (YAML, JSON, etc...)

-Anubis written using NestJS.
+Anubis written using <a href="https://nestjs.com" target="_blank">NestJS</a>.

 The main idea is that we can use providers to set or rewrite any default variables and classes.

 ## Installation